Video interviews: how to do well

 - Google Hangouts

 In a live video interview, if you have any technical problems, let the interviewer know.
-Don’t try to muddle through.
-It’s better to stop and restart than pretend everything is okay.
+It’s best to stop and restart if you need to.

 Pre-recorded video interview tips